mjvakili/pmpatchy/revision/answers.md

 P(k) bit and rho(n)?
 What would prevent one to double the number of k bins and half the number of density bins?
 Would you expect the same result?

-We have now expanded Section 2.3 to explain the derivation of the log-likelihood term
+We have now expanded Section 2.3 to explain the derivation of the log-likelihood term.
+We write down the joint probability of powerspectrum and pdf given bias parameters as the multiplication of the probability of powerspectrum and probability of pdf given the bias parameters.
+We then assume that each of these probability distributions are Gaussian.
+This leads us to the log-likelihood given in Equation (9).
+We have also added another paragraph explaining that the relative weighting between P(k) and rho(n) is governed by their corresponding errorbars.
+More coarse sampling of k the errorbar on P(k) larger.
+Similarly, a more coarse sampling of n, makes the errorbars on PDF larger.
+Giving more weight to the power spectrum makes the results in higher stochasticity (higher beta) which leads to higher small-scale power but less accurate halo PDF and less accurate bispectrum.

 >Section 2.4: "COLA or FastPM computationally too expensive for massive production" of next generation of galaxy surveys.
 Please give details comparing with PATCHY.

 >Summary: